 Developmental Neuropsychology – our understanding of brain functioning helps us identify and explain abilities/disabilities that affect a child’s learning, growth, and development.

-Couples and Family Clinic - helping couples/families with a wide range of relationship problems.
+Couples and Family Services - helping couples/families with a wide range of relationship problems.

 Please note: Due to a high demand for our services, CHA is prioritizing appointments for patients who are either enrolled in Primary Care at CHA or are residents of our service area (Cambridge, Chelsea, Everett, Malden, Revere, Somerville, and Winthrop, MA).
 If you or your child do not meet these criteria, our staff may be able to assist you in finding a referral service.